pastweb/tools/README.md

 The `effect` function creates a reactive effect on specified properties of a target object.
 Whenever one of these properties changes, a provided callback function is executed, receiving details about the change.
-This mechanism supports performance optimization by batching and debouncing changes.
+This mechanism supports performance optimization by batching and debouncing changes. it is possible add properties filter as addition paramenters.

 > #### Syntax
 ```typescript